|Articles published on this website in the past

 between the brothers.
 The Mahabharatha war thus began.

-Arjuna first feels ashamed and hesitant to go to war against his own kith and kin, like Bhishma (the aged
+first feels ashamed and hesitant to go to war against his own kith and kin, like Bhishma (the aged uncle),

-uncle), Drona, the coach of the family in Archery, etc. But Krishna unfolds the Bhagavath Gita to Arjuna and
+Drona, the coach of the family in Archery, etc. But Krishna unfolds the Bhagavath Gita to Arjuna and prepares

-prepares him to undertake the fighting as his sacred duty.
-Krishna suggests to Arjuna not to think about the
+him to undertake the fighting as his sacred duty.
+Krishna suggests to Arjuna not to think about the fruits of his

-fruits of his duty, but only concentrate on what is to be done.
-Do well all that is to be done and the fruits will
+duty, but only concentrate on what is to be done.
+Do well all that is to be done and the fruits will materialize on

-materialize on their own, he said.
+their own, he said.
 Bhagavath Gita has become one of the most informative books in Hinduism.
+Finally Arjuna

-Finally Arjuna agrees to fight and the war gets started.
-The war lasts for 18 days and ends with the death of all
+agrees to fight and the war gets started.
+The war lasts for 18 days and ends with the death of all the Kaurava

-the Kaurava brothers and survival of all the Pandava brothers.
-Many soldiers and their commanders were slain
+brothers and survival of all the Pandava brothers.
+Many soldiers and their commanders were slain in the war.

-in the war.
-The Pandavas get back their kingdom, but they appoint a close relative of the Kauravas to rule over
+The Pandavas get back their kingdom, but they appoint a close relative of the Kauravas to rule over that part of

-the tip of Gujarath peninsula on the shores of the Gulf of Kutch.
+tip of Gujarath peninsula on the shores of the Gulf of Kutch.
 Dwarka city becomes his new Capital.
-There
+There are

 episodes of love between Rukmini and Krishna and Radha and Krishna fascinated hundreds of poets who got